tarampampam/error-pages/README.md

 - A simple error page generator written in Go
 - Single-page error templates (themes) with various designs (located in the [templates](templates) directory) that you can customize as you wish
-- A fast and lightweight HTTP server available as a single binary file and Docker image
+- A fast and lightweight HTTP server is available as a single binary file and Docker image.
+It includes built-in error page templates from this repository.
+You don't need anything except the compiled binary file or Docker image
 - Pre-generated error pages (sources can be [found here][preview-sources], and the **demo** is always accessible [here][preview-demo])